Norberto Alonso: Club career

-International career
+National team

 Although he was included in the Argentine squad, Alonso was not in the plans of coach César Luis Menotti for the 1978 FIFA World Cup.
 Menotti gave Alonso only a few minutes of play during the tournament, as Argentina went on to win the competition on home soil.

 For the 1978 World Cup, Argentina numbered players alphabetically, and as a result Alonso (a midfielder) wore the number 1 jersey (usually reserved for goalkeepers).

 In 1983, national coach Carlos Bilardo gave Alonso some playing time, but eventually used younger players Diego Maradona, Jorge Burruchaga, and Carlos Tapia in his position.

 Post-retirement

+Norberto Alonso played his last official match on December 4th, 1986, in the 1986 Intercontinental Cup final vs. Steaua Bucureșt, held in Tokyo.
+He played a pivotal role by taking a quick free kick that led to the only goal of the match, scored by Antonio Alzamendi.
+River Plate won 1–0, clinching the Intercontinental Cup for the first time in history.

+In July 1987, River Plate held a testimonial match at the Monumental honoring Alonso, attended by approximately 80,000 spectators.

 After retiring from the pitch, Alonso opened an insurance agency.
 He was also a partner in several commercial ventures, even though he was not an advertising figurehead: his appeal for non-River fans was limited, and Maradona was Argentina's poster boy after his exploits in the 1986 World Cup.

 Together with Merlo, Alonso coached River Plate in 1989, but the duo was dismissed mid-season when new club president Alfredo Davicce made good on an election promise to bring in Daniel Passarella as coach.
 River eventually went on to win the championship.